 College is meant to be a learning period for students.
 Their first experience outside of the home and without parental supervision is a valuable time period for a student's growth as a person.
 Unfortunately, this situation also presents the opportunity for a person to come into situations where they get in trouble, sometimes even with the law.
 When a student is involved in a criminal act on campus, their situation can become incredibly complex.
 One of the most common criminal charges a student can face on campus is assault.
 These charges are very serious and may place a student's academic and career goals in jeopardy.

-In Pennsylvania, simple assault is defined as an attempt to cause bodily injury or a physical menace to put a person in fear of physical injury.
+Different states will have variations on the same theme for laws related to assault.
+In Pennsylvania, for example, simple assault is defined as an attempt to cause bodily injury or a physical menace to put a person in fear of physical injury.
 In most cases, unless there are aggravating factors, simple assault will be a second-degree misdemeanor charge.

 Common Situations Where a Student Can Be Charged With Assault